 Lighting:

-Requires high light in production; in a very high light environment, such as Southern California, plants may need up to 30% shade to protect against sun scorch.
+Requires high light in production.
+In a very high light environment, such as Southern California, plants may need up to 30% shade to protect against sun scorch.

 About Us •